Implementar y configurar el agente Story

 # Create FastAPI app with AG-UI endpoint and health checkapp = create_strands_app(agui_agent, path="/invocations")app.add_middleware(_SessionIdMiddleware)from contextlib import contextmanager

-from dungeon_adventure_agent_connection import InventoryMcpServerClientfrom strands import Agent
+from dungeon_adventure_agent_connection import InventoryMcpServerClientStrands, log_model_errorsfrom strands import Agent

-@contextmanagerdef get_agent(): inventory_mcp_server = InventoryMcpServerClient.create() with ( inventory_mcp_server, ): yield Agent( system_prompt="""You are running a text adventure game for a lone adventurer.
+@contextmanagerdef get_agent(): inventory_mcp_server = InventoryMcpServerClientStrands.create() with ( inventory_mcp_server, ): yield Agent( system_prompt="""You are running a text adventure game for a lone adventurer.
 When a new storybegins, the first user message will tell you the player's name and the genre(one of 'medieval', 'zombie', 'superhero').
 Greet the player by name, set thescene in the chosen genre, and populate their inventory with a few startingitems.
-On subsequent turns, advance the story in response to the player'sactions and keep item state in sync with the narrative.Use the tools to manage the player's inventory as items are obtained or lost.When adding, removing or updating items in the inventory, always list items to check the current state,and be careful to match item names exactly.
-Item names in the inventory must be Title Case.Ensure you specify a suitable emoji when adding items if available.Items should be a key part of the narrative.Keep responses under 100 words.""", tools=[*inventory_mcp_server.list_tools_sync()], )from contextlib import contextmanager
+On subsequent turns, advance the story in response to the player'sactions and keep item state in sync with the narrative.Use the tools to manage the player's inventory as items are obtained or lost.Item names in the inventory must be Title Case — match them exactly.Only use list-inventory-items if you are unsure of the exact item name before modifying it.IMPORTANT: Only call ONE tool per response turn.
+Never batch multiple tool calls in a single turn.Ensure you specify a suitable emoji when adding items if available.Items should be a key part of the narrative.Keep responses under 100 words.""", tools=[*inventory_mcp_server.list_tools_sync()], hooks=[log_model_errors], )from contextlib import contextmanager

-from dungeon_adventure_agent_connection import InventoryMcpServerClientfrom strands import Agent, toolfrom strands_tools import current_timefrom strands import Agent
+from dungeon_adventure_agent_connection import InventoryMcpServerClientStrands, log_model_errorsfrom strands import Agent, toolfrom strands_tools import current_timefrom strands import Agent

 @tooldef subtract(a: int, b: int) -> int: return a - b